 But, that is wrong.
 The brain is ridiculously complex.
 Ridiculously.
 100 billion neurons.
 100 trillion connections between those neurons.
 Nothing in the known universe is as sophisticated as the human brain.
 Forget the Jeopardy champion computer.
 Forget Big Blue.
 Forget all them computers that can out do us.
 Know why?
 They ain’t got what we got.
 They ain’t three pounds.
 They ain’t self cooling.
 They ain’t mobile.
 They ain’t self powering.
 One day, one imagines, a computer might be, but until that day, the human brain is the pinnacle of evolution the crown of creation.

 To really get this, we need a deep dive into the brain.
-You’re gonna need an aqualung unlessin’ your one of those Chejudo pearl diving ladies.
+You’re gonna need an aqualung unlessin’ you’re one of those Chejudo pearl diving ladies.

 We’ve all heard that the Internet, in general, can be addicting.
 After all, people use the InterWebs much like they use alcohol, drugs, shopping, gambling, and sex.
 But, if the InterWebs is addicting, then the InterWebs addicts are gypped.
 Unless it’s porn, the InterWebs ain’t as much fun as any of those other addicting things, and even then, porn can wear thin.
 Either that or I’m getting old.
 (Weigh in on the comments and let me know what you think about InterWedz addictions, your experience, or any thoughts on other addictions.
 Inquiring minds, like mine, want to know.)